watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/spotify/README.md

 The details of this entire setup process is well-documented here: https://developer.spotify.com/documentation/web-api/quick-start/.

 ## Using this Starter Kit
-Upload the provided OpenAPI spec as a custom extension, and add your token to the Auth section when prompted, and you should be able to start using the Spotify API within your assistant and actions skill.
+Upload the provided OpenAPI spec as a custom extension, and add your token to the Auth section when prompted.
+After upload, the actions should be configured to use the fields below for the skill to be fully functional.
+Follow the instructions [here](../../README.md#configuring-your-actions-skill-to-use-an-extension) and note the information below to do this.

 - **Action 1.** I want to create a playlist.
     ```